We put the best identity theft protection to the test to protect your entire digital life — these are the services I recommend

 We give extra weight to the services that offer tools to help improve your credit score, and penalize services that do not give you credit reports from all three credit bureaus.
 We also rate each service for the number of credit cards, debit cards and bank accounts they’ll monitor and paid close attention to whether or not a service provides email or SMS notifications for large changes to account balances or large expenses on a credit card.

-To test these services, we spent months trying out all the services on this list with actual personal information.
-During this testing period, our review used his own credit cards and bank accounts to sign up for each service then used his accounts as usual to look for signs of identity theft.
+We spent months trying out all the services on this list with actual personal information.
+During this testing period, our reviewer used his own credit cards and bank accounts to sign up for each service then used his accounts as usual to look for signs of identity theft.
 He also opted into all email, SMS or phone alerts and regularly checked credit reports to monitor for changes.

 Additionally, he tried out all the available features of each service to see which ones proved useful, helpful or clunky, poked through the user interface on both desktop and mobile to see how user friendly it was, and contacted customer support to see if they were responsive.